Taio Asahisa

 Taio Asahisa (born 16 January 1998) is a Japanese kickboxer, currently fighting in the lightweight division of K-1, where he is the former lightweight champion.
 He is the current K-1 Super Lightweight champion.

-As of May 2021, he was the #1 ranked Super Bantamweight in the world according to Combat Press.
+As of May 2021, he was the #1 ranked -64kg kickboxer in the world according to Combat Press.

 Kickboxing career

 Super Bantamweight career

 Asahisa was schooled in Asahisa karate by his father, who had developed the style, and participated in numerous amateur karate and kickboxing competitions from a young age.
 He was most notably eliminated from the All Japan Junior Kick competitions two years in a row by Tenshin Nasukawa, and by Ren Hiramoto in the first round of the 2014 K-1 Koshien tournament.

 Asahisa made his professional debut on September 21, 2014, at the age of 16, being scheduled to fight Masachika Morimoto in the quarterfinals of the 2014 J-Fight Next Generation Cup.
 He beat Morimoto by unanimous decision, winning the fight by 20-18 on two of the three judges scorecards.
 Advancing to the semifinals, Asahisa faced Takaya Ogura.
 He managed to knock Ogura down late in the first round, and won by technical knockout nine seconds into the second round.
 Asahisa fought the WPMF Japan Bantamweight champion Teru in the finals and won the fight by unanimous decision.
 Aside from winning the tournament title, Asahisa was awarded ¥300,000 in prize money.

 Asahisa was scheduled to make his K-1 debut against Namito Izawa at Krush 49.
 The fight was ruled as a draw, after the first three rounds of the bout, and went into an extra extension round.
 Izawa won the extra round of all three of the judges scorecards.
 Asahisa was scheduled to make his second promotional appearance against Chikara Iwao at Krush 54.
 He achieved his first win with the promotion by majority decision.
 Asahisa lost his next fight against Keisuke Ishida by unanimous decision, with Ishida clearly winning two of the three rounds of the bout.

 Asahisa moved away from K-1 for his next two fights.
 He would win a decision against Chibita at Pound for Pound vol.5 and lose a decision against Kim Sang-Jae at MAX FC.
 He returned to K-1 to face Haruma Saikyo at K-1 World GP 2016 -65kg World Tournament.
 Saikyo was the more dominant party in the first round, while Asahisa was more successful in pressuring Saikyo in the second and third round.
 Saikyo won the fight by majority decision, with two of the judges awarding him a 30-29 scorecard.